sergeynordicresults/sergeynordicresults.github.io/index.md

 2. coffee and milk starts to mix - human civilization then black holes are everywhere, but black holes evaporate, hight entropy
 3. coffee and milk are fully mixed - all black holes have evaporated, only the plain energy, low entropy again

-Soon the process will repeat, all energy combinations will be tried and then, in one place, there will be a combination that is same or almost the same as the "begging of universe".
-New universe, like a bubble amongst other bubbles, have appeared in a glue amongst other expanding universes.
-The whole thing is called multiverse.
+Soon the process will repeat, all energy combinations will be tried.

+Then, in one place, there will be a combination that is same (or almost the same) as the "begging of universe" combination.

+New universe, like a bubble amongst other bubbles (other expanding universes in multiverse), have appeared in a glue of "plane energy".
 ```

+#### P.S.

+> "If God from Bible is laws of universe, then hell and heaven is a memory of people." (mine)

+> The great flood story is about that you should prepare, because flood is coming.
+The Cain and Avel - is that its only a constatation of a fact that people will envy your success and maybe kill you (Jordan Peterson)

+> We sell today for tomorrow.
+(Jordan Peterson)

+> Too much order - tyranny, too little - chaos.
+(Jordan Peterson)

+> It's harder to write a poem without "rules" or "starting point".